scaljeri/di-xxl/README.md

         action: DI.ACTIONS.INVOKE
     }

-This time DI wil invoke the reference using the provided parameters and return its output
+This time **DI-XXL** will invoke the reference using the provided parameters and return its output

     const double = DI.get('double', {params: [10]});
     double(2); // -> 14